alanscalone/llm-behavior-analysis/documentation/executive_summary.md

 The research was conducted by Alan Scalone over approximately three months in early 2026, operating from Murrells Inlet, South Carolina.

-The AI models who contributed to the findings — Claude (Anthropic), Gemini (Google), Grok (xAI), and ChatGPT (OpenAI) — are acknowledged as collaborative tools whose outputs shaped the research.
-The architecture, methodology, framing, and conclusions are Scalone's.
+The AI models who contributed to the findings — Claude (Anthropic), Gemini (Google), Grok (xAI), and ChatGPT (OpenAI) — acted as a multi-model cognitive cooperative whose active collaboration shaped the research.
+While the sandbox architecture, experimental methodology, and strategic framing were entirely Scalone's, the final analytical conclusions were arrived at collectively through high-level joint synthesis and structured cross-model debate.

-The High Signal Syndicate is the name Scalone gave to the Mafia Family experimental framework.
-It is also, apparently, a functional research methodology that produces publishable findings.
-Nobody is more surprised by this than the Mafia Don who built it.

 ---